The fourth event in our "HeART of the Matter" speaker and discussion series

 And if locals aren’t involved by the tourism sector, will their welcome and hospitality have limits?

-Held in the magnificent Bowes Museum, Barnard Castle, this event will explore the importance of engaging local communities in tourism strategies.
-With inspirational speakers, it will be an opportunity for tourism sector professionals, local authorities, tourism businesses and community representatives to learn from best practice and be part of the discussion about this vital issue for tourism’s future.
+These questions and more were discussed at this event which explored in detail the importance of engaging local communities in tourism strategies.
+It offered an opportunity for tourism sector professionals, local authorities, tourism businesses and community representatives to learn from best practice and be part of the discussion about this vital issue for tourism’s future.

 Anna Pollock, founder of Conscious Travel.
 Business-woman, researcher and future strategist serving the international tourism and hospitality sector.
 Anna has been a keynote speaker for the UN’s World Tourism Organisation, the World Indigenous Tourism Alliance, the Pacific Asia Travel Association and numerous regional and sector associations.